Council of Trustees

 Mr. Daniel Elby, '71

 Mr. Elby is the co-founder, CEO and president of Alternative Rehabilitation Communities, a non-profit human services agency since 1975 that has been recognized as one of the most successful juvenile treatment programs in the country.
 In addition to serving as a trustee since 1983 at his alma mater, Elby has also served as a member of the PASSHE Board of Governors, Chair of the PA Commission on Crime and Delinquency’s Disproportionate Minority Contact Subcommittee, the Coalition for Juvenile Justice’s Equal Justice Initiative’s Advisory Committee, and school board director for the Central York School District.
 Elby is married to LHU alumna, Brenda.
 They and their three children all reside in the York area.
+In 2013 Elby was inducted into the LHU Business Hall of Fame.

 Mr. Donald Houser, '94